Clemency (film): Plot

 Warden Bernadine Williams oversees the execution of inmate Victor Jimenez alongside the prison chaplain David Kendricks.
 The attending medical officer fails to find an adequate arm vein and begins to panic.
 Bernadine gives the medical officer permission to use the femoral vein.
-The execution goes awry and Victor writhes on the table before his heart finally stops.
+The execution goes awry, and Victor writhes on the table before his heart finally stops.

 One of Bernadine's inmates is Anthony Woods, a quiet man who continues to maintain his innocence and refuses to talk to Bernadine when she visits his cell on death row.
 Bernadine is well acquainted with Anthony's lawyer, Marty, who has been fighting to free his client for the past seven years.
 Bernadine learns through Marty that Anthony has lost his final appeal.
 She begins to make preparations for his death.
 At home, Bernadine suffers from insomnia and recurring nightmares.

 While she maintains an outwardly calm and professional appearance, she struggles emotionally, drinking heavily after work and feuding with her husband, Jonathan.
 Jonathan, a high school teacher, wants Bernadine to quit her job as he sees how heavily her work has been weighing on her.
 After an argument on the night of their wedding anniversary, Jonathan leaves Bernadine and checks into a motel.

 Anthony receives a letter from his former girlfriend Evette, informing him that he is a father.
 He consents to see her during visiting hours, where she reveals that she hid her pregnancy from him and raised their son with another man because it was a better life for their child than with a father on death row.
 She offers to let Anthony see his son before he is executed.

-Having exhausted the number of court appeals, Marty files an appeal hoping for a last minute pardon from the state governor.
+Having exhausted the number of court appeals, Marty files an appeal hoping for a last-minute pardon from the state governor.
 He makes television appearances and continues to visit Anthony often.
-Bernadine visits Chaplain Kendricks and asks him to not give up on Anthony.
-Jonathan returns home and reconciles but Bernadine continues to keep her emotions to herself.
+Bernadine visits Chaplain Kendricks and asks him not to give up on Anthony.
+Jonathan returns home and reconciles, but Bernadine continues to keep her emotions to herself.

-On the day of his execution, Anthony waits for Evette and his son but they fail to show up.
+On the day of his execution, Anthony waits for Evette and his son, but they fail to show up.
 Bernadine leaves voicemails on Evette's phone to no avail.
 As Marty and Chaplain Kendricks offer Anthony solace, the governor's office calls the prison to inform they will not grant clemency.

 Anthony is escorted to the execution room and strapped into the execution table.
 In his final statement, Anthony speaks to Mr. and Mrs. Collins, the parents of the man he was convicted of murdering.
 He expresses sorrow for their loss and reasserts his innocence.
 He thanks Marty and Chaplain Kendricks for their help throughout the years.
 Bernadine weeps as she watches him die.